-The Code Enforcement Division was established to educate property owners regarding City requirements to maintain their properties.
+The Community Preservation Division was established to educate property owners regarding City requirements to maintain their properties.
 Our enforcement process begins with an inspection to determine whether there is a violation of the City's Municipal Code or Zoning Code.
 Should a violation exist, a Courtesy Notice is posted at the property.
 The Courtesy Notice states the Municipal Code or Zoning Code violation as well as instructions on how to achieve compliance.
-Each Courtesy Notice will list the name, telephone number, and email address of the Code Enforcement Officer who issued the notice, along with the required corrective method.
+Each Courtesy Notice will list the name, telephone number, and email address of the Community Preservation Officer who issued the notice, along with the required corrective method.
 The violation must be corrected within a period of ten days.

 The property will be re-inspected after ten days.
 If the violation still exists, a Notice of Violation will be issued to the property owner.
 The notice will: restate the violation; provide the corrective method to achieve compliance; and reestablish a ten day compliance period.